gmc-code/PC-microbit-micropython/docs/sound/music_rhymes.rst

 Row your boat
 ------------------

-| The notes are below, but are not usable due to marking the duration of 1.34 for notes in a triplet.
+| The notes are below, but are not usable due to marking the duration of 1.34 for notes in a triplet (3 notes played in the time of 4 ticks).
 This is interpreted as 134 instead of 1.34.

 .. code-block:: python